Fairfield (NSW)

 Table Chart PROFILE FAQ

-Fairfield has a typical household mix, with a median household size of 2.9 people
+Fairfield has a typical household mix, with a higher-than-average median household size

-Family households account for 74.5% of all households, consisting of 36.4% couples with children, 17.0% couples without children, and 18.5% single parent families.
-Non-family households make up the remaining 25.5%, with lone person households at 23.1% and group households comprising 2.4%.
-The median household size is 2.9 people.
+Family households account for 74.5% of all households, including 36.4% couples with children, 17.0% couples without children, and 18.5% single parent families.
+Non-family households make up the remaining 25.5%, with lone person households at 23.1% and group households comprising 2.4% of the total.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households